Contrasting Trinity Capital (TRIN) & Its Competitors

-Trinity Capital (OTCMKTS: TRIN – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
-We will compare Trinity Capital to related businesses based on the strength of its dividends, valuation, risk, analyst recommendations, institutional ownership, earnings and profitability.
+Trinity Capital (OTCMKTS: TRIN – Get Rating) is one of 685 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its competitors?
+We will compare Trinity Capital to related businesses based on the strength of its analyst recommendations, risk, institutional ownership, profitability, earnings, dividends and valuation.

-26.3% of Trinity Capital shares are owned by institutional investors.
-Comparatively, 51.4% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-3.8% of Trinity Capital shares are owned by company insiders.
-Comparatively, 22.4% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This is a breakdown of recent ratings for Trinity Capital and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations for Trinity Capital and its competitors, as reported by MarketBeat.com.

 |Sell Ratings